 - Get them involved.
 Kids who help prepare a meal are more likely to be willing to try it.
 This is because it gives them ownership of it.
 Giving kids ownership allows them to feel more in control and less hesitant when trying new things.

 - Give them the choice.
 Take your kiddos to the store with you and have them pick out a new fruit or vegetable.
 Don’t say no, “you won’t like that” or anything to discourage their choices.

 - Put a new twist on something they love.
 My kids love fried rice, so I use it as a vehicle to try new things.
 Instead of the normal peas and carrots, I’ll swap in diced zucchini for the peas.
 The dish is familiar with only one thing different.
-Be careful and don’t add a TON of new things at once as it might overwhelm them.
+We love this Mexican Fried Rice and Italian Fried Rice.

 - Give it a new name.
-I made my oldest Frankenstein cupcakes on Halloween, and he asks for them all the time.
-So when I made spinach muffins, we called then “Spooooky Frankenstein muffins” and he gobbled them up.
+When I made spinach muffins, we call them “Spooooky Frankenstein muffins” and they get gobbled up.
 He may have side-eyed it before trying it, but sometimes you just need a different name.